-- The basic concepts in Biopharmaceutics and pharmacokinetics. - ☐ The use of raw data and derive the pharmacokinetic models and parameters the best describe the process of drug absorption, distribution, metabolism and elimination. - ☐ To critically evaluate Biopharmaceutics studies involving drug product equivalency. - To design and evaluate dosage regimens of the drugs using pharmacokinetic and biopharmaceutic parameters.
+- The basic concepts in Biopharmaceutics and pharmacokinetics. - The use of raw data and derive the pharmacokinetic models and parameters the best describe the process of drug absorption, distribution, metabolism and elimination. - To critically evaluate Biopharmaceutics studies involving drug product equivalency. - To design and evaluate dosage regimens of the drugs using pharmacokinetic and biopharmaceutic parameters.

-- 12 1.
-Tract: Drug Absorption From The Gastrointestinal Gastrointestinal tract, Mechanism of drug absorption, Factors Hrs affecting, pH-partition theory, Formulation and physicochemical factors: Dissolution rate, Dissolution process, Noves-Whitney equation and drug dissolution, Factors affecting the dissolution rate.
-Gastrointestinal absorption: role of the dosage form: Solution (elixir, syrup and solution) as a dosage form ,Suspension as a dosage form, Capsule as a dosage form, Tablet as a dosage form Dissolution methods Formulation and processing factors, Correlation of in vivo data with in vitro dissolution data.
-Transport model: Permeability-Solubility-Charge State and the pH Partition Hypothesis, Properties of the Gastrointestinal Tract (GIT), pH Intracellular Microclimate На Environment.
-Tight-Junction Complex.
-Solubility: Experimental methods.
-Permeability: In-vitro, in-situ and In-vivo methods - 2 Biopharmaceutic Considerations in Drug Product Design 12 and In Vitro Drug Product Performance: Introduction, Hrs Biopharmaceutic Factors Affecting Drug Bioavailability, Rate-Limiting Steps in Drug Absorption, Physicochemical Nature of the
+- Drug Absorption From The Gastrointestinal Tract: Gastrointestinal tract, Mechanism of drug absorption, Factors affecting, pH-partition theory, Formulation and physicochemical factors: Dissolution rate, Dissolution process, Noyes-Whitney equation and drug dissolution, Factors affecting the dissolution rate.
+Gastrointestinal absorption: role of the dosage form: Solution (elixir, syrup and solution) as a dosage form ,Suspension as a dosage form, Capsule as a dosage form, Tablet as a dosage form - Dissolution methods Formulation and processing factors, Correlation of in vivo data with in vitro dissolution data.
+Transport model: Permeability-Solubility-Charge State and the pH Partition Hypothesis, Properties of the Gastrointestinal Tract (GIT), pH Microclimate Intracellular pH Environment, Tight-Junction Complex.
+Solubility: Experimental methods. - Biopharmaceutic Considerations in Drug Product Design and In Vitro Drug Product Performance: Introduction, Biopharmaceutic Factors Affecting Drug Bioavailability, Rate- Limiting Steps in Drug Absorption, Physicochemical Nature of the